PolavarapuGirish/se24ucse177_AI-Assignment/q2_aqi/aqi.md

 NO2: 40
 SO2: 15

-This file represents environmental parameters collected from sensors.
+This file represents environmental data collected from sensors.

 ⸻